croaky/blog/articles/setup-sh.md

 ./setup.sh
 ```

-Regardless of the `setup.sh` file's contents,
-a developer should be able to clone the [monorepo](monorepo),
+A contributor should be able to clone the [monorepo](monorepo),
 change into the project directory,
 and run one command to start contributing.

 Example:

 ```
-#!/bin/sh
+#!/bin/bash

 # Set up Rails app after cloning codebase.

-set -ex
+set -eou

 # Install Ruby dependencies
 gem install bundler --conservative